-This option is designed to provide students with a broad background in geology, with advanced preparation in earth materials, structural geology, and tectonics.
-Completion of this program will prepare students for a variety of careers in geology or graduate work in geology.
-This program is recommended for students who are preparing to become professional geologists and intend to enter industry or enroll in a graduate program upon completion of the degree.
+The Bachelor of Science (BS) in Geology is designed to provide students with a broad background in geology with advanced preparation in earth materials, structural geology, and tectonics.
+Completion of this program prepares students for a variety of careers in geology or graduate work in geology.
+The BS is recommended for students who are preparing to become professional geologists and intend to enter industry or enroll in a graduate program upon completion of the degree.

 - Engaging award winning teachers who inspire students and instill modern active-learning pedagogies in their courses.

 - Active scholars in diverse specialties that involve students in their research projects.

 - Helpful staff that support the educational mission of the department and create a positive atmosphere for students.